 Haworthias start growing in autumn and slows down during the coldest part of winter (when the daytime temperature is below 7 ºC) and pick up growth rate again during the early part of spring before shutting down for dormancy during summer (when the night-time temperature is above 33 ºC).
-A shriveled plant during the growing season is a sign that it needs water.
-A shriveled plant during the dormant and slowing down season is a sign of resting and the watering should be reduced even stopped.
+When a plant is actively growing, a general rule is to wait until the growing medium around the roots is dry before rewatering.
+On the other hand, when a plant is less active due to a hot or cold temperature, the amount of water supply should be reduced and even stopped.

-When to Re-Water?
+When to Rewater?

 Experienced growers can tell if the growing medium is approaching dryness from the weights of containers.
 A beginner’s method is to fill an empty container with the growing medium and water it with other plants, When needed, take out the growing medium and check its moisture level.